shapoco/shapofont/README.md

     }
     ```

-- The vertical positions of the position markers of the glyphs side by side must be aligned.
+- The vertical positions of the glyph markers of the glyphs side by side must be aligned.
-- There must be at least Body Size pixels of space above the position marker (no overlap).
+- There must be at least Body Size pixels of space above the glyph marker (no overlap).
 - The order of characters in the image must exactly match the order of characters listed in the `shapofont.json5`.

 ## Directory Structure